addy-dclxvi/almighty-dotfiles/README.md

 - My favourite bands is Dream Theater, important to recreate my setup :sunglasses:

 - My favourite drinks are Red Velvet, Ice Cream Cone, Cola flavour Soda, Avocado Juice, Vanilla Milk, and Espresso (with less sugar, I'm already sweet :blush:).
-Just in case You want to buy me some.
+Just in case you want to buy me some.

 ## Comments
 Most of the configurations are well-commented.
-Make sure You read them.
+Make sure you read them.

 ## Tips & Tricks
 Some tricks I frequently use for my wallpaper.
-Ssssstttt these are secret :wink: <br />
+Ssssshhhhh these are secret :wink: <br />

 - **Linear Vignette** <br />
 ![alt text](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/tips1.jpg) <br />